COVID-19 outbreak reported at Texas federal medical prison

 “As with any type of emergency situation, we carefully assess how to best ensure the safety of staff, inmates and the public,” the agency said.
 “All of our facilities are implementing the BOP’s guidance on mitigating the spread of COVID-19.”

-Last week, several women at Carswell told the Star-Telegram that the facility did not have enough sanitizing supplies or protective equipment.
-The woman also noted that cells are not immediately cleaned after someone tests positive.
+Last week, several women at Carswell told the newspaper that the facility did not have enough sanitizing supplies or protective equipment.
+The women also noted that cells are not immediately cleaned after someone tests positive.
 Inmate Sandra Shoulders said mattresses used by women who have tested positive are piled up in a TV room.

 “We feel basically abandoned,” she said. “(Officers) are saying they’re doing all this stuff for us, that they’re in here with us.
 But they’re not the ones in 24-hour quarantine, left in a 6-by-6 cell with three other people with 10 minute showers, 10 minutes to be on the phone or email to communicate with their families.”